arunasurya/academy/bisqp2p.md

 ## Seed nodes
 - every time the Bisq app gets started, your node gets connected to a seed node.
-- seed nodes run the Bisq software
+- seed nodes run the Bisq software.
+- they connect you to other Bisq nodes.

 ## Bisq BSQ explorer
 [The Bisq BSQ Explorer](https://explorer.bisq.network/index.html) is a Bitcoin full node as well as a Bisq node with a web interface around it.